org-cloudbees-dragan/traditional-ha/test/README.md

 ## Simple Test Scenario:

-* Start the Pipeline, maybe increase the sleep time in the Pipeline configuration screen before to 120
+* Start the Pipeline, maybe increase the sleep time in the Pipeline configuration screen to 120 sec
 * Review the Pipeline Build console log, you will see the agent and controller hostname (your active replica)
 * Stop the active Replica